watahani/barcode-scanner/README.md

 *   scanned: This field doesn't exist in the JSON data, it is added dynamically by mainScript.js.

 3. BarcodeDetector can be only use in service worker.

+**Development steps**

+​As the initial development step, we will create a TypeScript template application using create-react-app.
+After confirming that it runs correctly, we will proceed to develop the application to meet the aforementioned requirements.
 ```